 This is how NSAIDs also work, by inhibiting the COX-2 enzyme.
 With that being said, we don’t recommend NSAIDs, or at least not as a long-term solution.
 Prolonged use has been linked to nausea, gastrointestinal bleeding, diarrhea, constipation and hypertension, just to list a few.

 Turmeric is widely available in powder form.
 Just sprinkle some on your cuisine to add a hint of tangy spice.
 If you opt to use the turmeric plant as a whole, then you’ll have to boil the stem, dry it, and grind it into fine powder.
 Turmeric is also available in tea form.

-Before you head to the store to buy a bulk bag of turmeric, we must point out that turmeric actually has very little of the curcumin compound – only about 2% to 9%.
+Before you head to the store to buy a bulk bag of turmeric, we must point out that turmeric actually has very little of the curcumin compound — only about two to nine percent.

 On top of that, curcumin on its own also has poor bioavailability.
 Upon ingestion, most of it ends up in your gut and never enters the bloodstream.
 The compound needs to be assisted by a base to help shuttle it into the cell membranes.

 Curcumin needs to be combined with other ingredients that can act as a transport agent.
 There are several compounds that can do this.
 Bromelain, found in pineapples and a very beneficial compound in its own right, has been shown to act as a curcumin transporter.

 With these points in mind, adding a spoonful of plain turmeric to every meal will probably do very little to counteract arthritis.

 For the bioavailability reasons explained above, it is best accomplished through supplementation.
 A good turmeric supplement should contain organic curcumin and a transporter ingredient like bromelain.
 We recommend the supplement Total Relief.

 Can You Apply Turmeric Topically?